Fear can be crippling.

 In ‘11 Fears Every Entrepreneur Must Overcome’, fear of change, fear of failure, fear of the unknown and fear of taking risks are on the list.
 That will be a big fat “Hell, Yeah those things scare me” from me.

-The truth is that fear, for many of us, is present every day.
+The truth is that fear is present every day.

 The difference is the form in which we choose for it to present itself.